nyonson/raiju/README.md

 - [configuration](#configuration)
 - [node](#node)

-# subcommands
+# commands

-All of `raiju`'s subcommands can be listed with the global help flag, `raiju -h`, and each command has its own help (e.g. `raiju candidates -h`).
+All of `raiju`'s commands can be listed with the global help flag, `raiju -h`, and each command has its own help (e.g. `raiju candidates -h`).

 ## candidates